flatcap/vim-piper/README.md

 # Mappings

+First, it's a good idea to create a mapping to show the mappings.
+This will list all the shortcuts and the commands they call:

+    nmap <silent> <F6> <Plug>PiperShowMappings

+Alternatively, you can

+    :call PiperShowMappings()

 Each command has three mappings.
 Each mapping begins with cp (remember this as Change using a Pipe), followed by a letter from the table above.